Samuel-Bachorik/eshop_suppliers_prices_comparator/README.md

 - All of this runs on multiprocessing
 - The number of processed products is divided between the processes

-### If the program finds a mismatch it throws warning and number row in table
+### If the program finds a mismatch or any of problems it throws warning and number of row in table

 ![Table](https://github.com/Samuel-Bachorik/eshop_suppliers_prices_comparator/blob/main/table.jpg)